espressif/esp-idf/docs/en/api-reference/protocols/esp_spi_slave_protocol.rst

 Segment Transaction Mode
 ------------------------

 Segment transaction mode is the only mode supported by the SPI Slave HD driver for now.
 In this mode, for a transaction the slave load onto the DMA, the master is allowed to read or write in segments.
-This way the master doesn't have to prepare a large buffer as the size of data provided by the slave.
+This way the master does not have to prepare a large buffer as the size of data provided by the slave.
 After the master finishes reading/writing a buffer, it has to send the corresponding termination command to the slave as a synchronization signal.
 The slave driver will update new data (if exist) onto the DMA upon seeing the termination command.

 The termination command is WR_DONE (0x07) for the WRDMA and CMD8 (0x08) for the RDDMA.

-Here's an example for the flow the master read data from the slave DMA:
+Here is an example for the flow the master read data from the slave DMA:

 1. The slave loads 4092 bytes of data onto the RDDMA
 2. The master do seven RDDMA transactions, each of them is 512 bytes long, and reads the first 3584 bytes from the slave